ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 The whole purpose of public key pinning is to detect when the public key of a certificate for a specific host has changed.
 That may happen when an attacker compromises a CA such that they are able to issue valid certificates for *any* domain.
-An attacker intercepting a connection from a visitor to your server with a forged certificate can only be prevented by detecting that the public key has changed.
+A foreign CA might also just be the attacker, think of state-owned CAs that you do not want to be able to {M,W}ITM your site.
+Any attacker intercepting a connection from a visitor to your server with a forged certificate can only be prevented by detecting that the public key has changed.

 After the server sent a TLS certificate with the handshake, the browser will look up any stored pins for the given hostname and check whether any of those